Master of Music, Piano Performance

-Mr. Brady has participated in a wide array of other musical activities outside of the classical piano realm.
-He has been involved with performances of popular and jazz music.
+In addition to classical music, Mr. Brady is skilled in popular and jazz music.
 In high school, he played keyboard with the marching band and other student groups, performing pop, funk, and other contemporary genres.
 At UT Austin, he took three semesters of jazz piano lessons with Professor Jeffrey Hellmer and Dr. Ross Margitza.
-In addition, he was accepted into the UT Jazz Combos program.
+He also performed in the UT jazz combo program.